Eugène Viollet-le-Duc: Gothic vs. Beaux-Arts

 During the entire career of Viollet-le-Duc, he was engaged in a dispute with the doctrines of the École des Beaux-Arts, the leading architectural school of France, which he refused to attend as a student, and where he taught briefly as a professor, before being pressured to depart.
-In 1846 he engaged in a fervent exchange in print with Quatremère de Quincy, the Perpetual Secretary of the French Academy, on the question, "Is it suitable, in the 19th century, to build churches in the gothic style?"
-De Quincy and his followers denounced the gothic style as incoherent, disorderly, unintelligent, decadent and without taste.
+In 1846 he engaged in a fervent exchange in print with Quatremère de Quincy, the Perpetual Secretary of the French Academy, on the question, "Is it suitable, in the 19th century, to build churches in the Gothic style?"
+De Quincy and his followers denounced the Gothic style as incoherent, disorderly, unintelligent, decadent and without taste.
 Viollet-le-Duc responded, "What we want, messieurs, is the return of an art which was born in our country....Leave to Rome what belongs to Rome, and to Athens what belongs to Athens.
 Rome didn't want our Gothic (and was perhaps the only one in Europe to reject it) and they were right, because when one has the good fortune to possess a national architecture, the best thing is to keep it."

 "If you study for a moment a church of the 13th century", he wrote, "you see that all of the construction is carried out according to an invariable system.
 All the forces and the weights are thrust out to the exterior, a disposition which gives the interior the greatest open space possible.
-The flying buttresses and contreforts alone support the entire structure, and always have an aspect of resistance, of force and stability which reassures the eye and the spirit; The vaults, built with materials that are easy to mount and to place at a great height, are combined in a easy that places the totality of their weight on the piles; that the most simple means are always employed...and that all the parts of these constructions, independent of each other, even as they rely on each other, present an elasticity and a lightness needed in a building of such great dimensions.
-We can still see (and this is only found in gothic architecture) that human proportions are the one fixed rule."
+The flying buttresses and contreforts alone support the entire structure, and always have an aspect of resistance, of force and stability which reassures the eye and the spirit; The vaults, built with materials that are easy to mount and to place at a great height, are combined in an easy disposition that places the totality of their weight on the piles; that the most simple means are always employed...and that all the parts of these constructions, independent of each other, even as they rely on each other, present an elasticity and a lightness needed in a building of such great dimensions.
+We can still see (and this is only found in Gothic architecture) that human proportions are the one fixed rule."

 Controversy

-Viollet-le-Duc was often accused by certain critics, in his own time and later, of pursuing the spirit of the gothic style in some of his restorations instead of strict historical accuracy.
-Many art historians also consider that the British architectural writer John Ruskin and William Morris were ferocious opponents of Viollet le Duc’s restorations.
-But Ruskin never criticised of Viollet le Duc’s restoration work in itself, but criticised the principal of restoration itself.
-Indeed at the beginning of his career Ruskin had a very radical opinion on restoration : " a building should be looked after and if it not should be left to die ".
-Viollet le Duc's position on the subject was more nuanced : " if a building has not been upkept it should be restored ".
+Viollet-le-Duc was often accused by certain critics, in his own time and later, of pursuing the spirit of the Gothic style in some of his restorations instead of strict historical accuracy.
+Many art historians also consider that the British architectural writer John Ruskin and William Morris were ferocious opponents of Viollet le Duc's restorations.
+But Ruskin never criticised Viollet le Duc's restoration work in itself, but criticised the principle of restoration itself.
+Indeed, at the beginning of his career Ruskin had a very radical opinion on restoration: "a building should be looked after and if not it should be left to die".
+Viollet le Duc's position on the subject was more nuanced: "if a building has not been upkept it should be restored".